- Dighton Board of Selectmen chair Armand Gagne improperly had his university course work paid by the town's tuition reimbursement program.

 - Former Middlefield Planning Board member Tamarin Laurel-Paine fined $1,000 for participating in a rezoning matter that affected property she had recently purchased.

 The State Ethics Commission finds that University of Massachusetts Amherst Vice Chancellor for University Relations and Development Deirdre A. Ling violated the Conflict of Interest Law by overseeing a contract with a private company for which she had done freelance work.

 - A Town Councilor found to have violated G.L. c.
 268A, section 19 by voting on a pair raise ordnance that included a salary increase for his son.

 - Certified Public Accountant who provided private accounting services and was also employed by the Mass.
 Science & Technology Foundation was found to have violated G.L. c.
 268A, sections 3(b), 4(a), 23(e) and (f), and G.L. c.
 268B, section 7.

 - Rowley Board of Health Secretary Kendell Longo fined $4,000 for signing permits for her brother's property.

-Dukes County Sheriff Christopher S. Look, Jr., fined $1,000 for violating the conflict of interest law by appointing three members of his immediate family to deputy-sheriff positions within his department.
+Dukes County Sheriff Christopher S. Look, Jr., paid a $1,000 civil penalty for violating section 23(b)(3) of the conflict of interest law by reappointing three members of his immediate family to deputy-sheriff positions within his department.